 6. Lucy Smith-Williams and Taylor Zisholtz surprised a hard-working cafe employee with a free trip to Disney World.

 Pedro "Tony" Abrego, a homeless man, was able to reunite with his son and daughter after 20 years, all thanks to the kind gesture of a liquor store employee, Juan Samhan.
-Friends with Abrego for ten years, Samhan wrote a sweet Facebook post urging those who saw it to help Abrego get back in touch with his family.
+Friends with Abrego for ten years, Samhan wrote a sweet Facebook post urging those who saw it to help Abrego find his two children, with whom he'd lost touch after separating from his wife.
+Within two days of Samhan's post going viral, he received a Facebook message from Abrego's daughter.
+Soon after, the family shared a heartfelt and long overdue reunion.

 Of course, these are just seven people whose random acts of kindness — no matter how big or small — have inspired us.
 There are countless more whose good deeds may not make big headlines, but make a huge difference to one person.
 Anyone can spark a positive change, and everyone should try.